Start with your passion, explore your options, and ask thoughtful questions.

 Your career is a long arc, and you’ll benefit down the road by taking thoughtful steps today.
 Here are some we recommend.

 Kittelson has helped students discover and grow their passion for transportation since the early days of the firm’s existence.
 This commitment is rooted in our core values—serving others first, raising the bar, and learning every day, to name a few.
 We encourage you to get to know the people, clients, culture, and ways of doing business of a variety of different organizations.
-The extra effort to do so will pay dividends into the future.
+The extra effort on your part will pay dividends into the future.

 Look internally.
 What drives you?
 What environment will help you thrive?
 Can you stretch beyond your comfort zone, or do you prefer a “safe” choice?
 Are you willing to invest in finding a long-term career fit, or are you simply seeking a job?
 Whether you’re about to enter the professional world or you’re already part of it, make sure the job you accept is one that leads to a rewarding and fulfilling career for you.